Mark-Assessment/M-Mutkovicova-M2-2/TESTING.md

     - Educates with choices.
     The answers will immediately notify the user if they got the question right, or wrong, therefore giving them to chance to quickly reflect on their choices, and potentially approach next question with more caution.

+## Additional testing

+Additional testing was conducted by friends who played the quiz and had success in doing so using the GitHub Pages publication.